Business of Coaching

 I'll talk about how to meet specific revenue goals below.
 But first let me help people who may already be successful coaches think about how to scale.

 - Provide daily accountability.
 Help your clients take daily actions in between your face-to-face sessions.
-This is a perfect use case for our digital chat-based coaching.
+This is a perfect use case for our habit coaching.
 Our chat coaching has a fixed price, but you're free to bake additional fees into your existing coaching rates.

 - Provide introductory phone consultations.
 Expand your reach by listing yourself in our directory.